Cradle Mountain Tasmania, Australia Travel Guide

 The main public transport within Cradle Mountain-Lake St Clair National Park is the shuttle bus.

-The shuttle buses are generally accessible.
+The transfer buses are generally accessible.

 Many well-marked walking tracks, from easy boardwalks to challenging ascents.